ansible/awx/docs/notification_system.md

 ## Workflow

-When a job succeeds or fails, the error or success handler will pull a list of relevant notifications using the procedure defined above.
+When a job starts, succeeds or fails, the running, error or success handler will pull a list of relevant notifications using the procedure defined above.
 It will then create a Notification object for each one containing relevant details about the job and then **sends** it to the destination (email addresses, slack channel(s), SMS numbers, etc.).
 These Notification objects are available as related resources on job types (Jobs, Inventory Updates, Project Updates), and also at `/api/v2/notifications`.
 You may also see what notifications have been sent from a notifications by examining its related resources.

+When a notification is associated to a job via the `/api/v2/.../notification_templates_any/` endpoint, it will send upon success OR fail, but _not_ on start.

-Notifications can succeed or fail but that will not cause its associated job to succeed or fail.
+Notifications can succeed or fail but that will _not_ cause its associated job to succeed or fail.
 The status of the notification can be viewed at its detail endpoint: `/api/v2/notifications/<n>`

 ## Testing Notifications Before Using Them